-Paracetamol will not be given by the nursery under any circumstances.
-If the child is in a position where they need it, then the safest place for the child is at home.
+Paracetamol will not be given by the nursery.
+If there are extenuating circumstances where the staff and parents deem it urgent then it may be considered.
+However, if the child is in a position where they need it, then the safest place for the child is at home.